 6 Ways to Make School Parties Healthier and More Fun

 Everyone loves a good party, and elementary schools are no exception.
 By celebrating birthdays and holidays, schools are able to create a stronger sense of community.
 Unfortunately, most school parties center around treats like cupcakes, cookies, candy, and sugary drinks.
+So, what to bring to a class party instead?

 The Benefits of Making School Parties Healthier

-The biggest benefit is simple but profound: healthy children learn better.
+If you’re wondering what should I bring to a school party, the benefits of healthy options are simple but profound: healthy children learn better.
 Research shows that good nutrition is linked to better behavior and academic performance for students.
 Learning about healthy nutrition is also an important part of students’ development.
 Throwing healthier parties gives everyone the chance to put those lessons into practice, which can have a tremendous impact on students’ habits (many of which will last a lifetime).

 1. Take the Focus Off the Food